Computation and Size of Interpolants for Hybrid Modal Logics: Separators in Hybrid Logics

 \section{Separators in Hybrid Logics}

 When generalizing Theorem~\ref{thm:nom} from the previous section to the case of arbitrary signatures, we face two challenges.
-First, while existence of separators is still decidable it is known that it is harder than \ExpTime.
+First, singleton mosaics are not sufficient anymore, as non-shared nominals may enforce that models witnessing joint consistency contain \emph{multiple} pairwise bisimilar elements~\cite{DBLP:journals/tocl/ArtaleJMOW23}.
 Algorithmically, this is reflected by the fact that instead of working with mosaics which are pairs of types, one has to work with mosaics that are \emph{pairs of sets of types}.
-Second, known algorithms cannot be easily extended towards separator construction.
-To motivate our approach, we recall the decision procedure for separator existence~\cite{DBLP:journals/tocl/ArtaleJMOW23}.
+Second, the known algorithm for deciding separator existence cannot be easily extended towards separator construction.
+To motivate our approach, we recall the decision procedure~\cite{DBLP:journals/tocl/ArtaleJMOW23}.
 By Lemma~\ref{lem:joint-consistent}, it suffices to decide whether given formulae are jointly consistent.